-The Netherlands is full of stunning forests, perfect to get into some Dutch nature.
+The Netherlands is full of stunning forests that offer the perfect escape from the rush of the Randstad.
 A leisurely walk around a forest in Holland is the ideal way to relax, breathe, and see insects, birds, and animals.

->

-> Better still, forests in the Netherlands can be experienced all year round.
+Better still, forests in the Netherlands can be experienced all year round.
 Visit in the summer to cool down, in the autumn to see the stunning foliage change, in the winter when there is frost (or snow!), and in the spring to hear the birds.

 These eight magnificent forests reflect that variation and are all worth a visit, but for different reasons.
 You might fancy a long hike through the woods one day, or a relaxing afternoon sitting by a pond in the middle of a forest another day — either way, this article has something for every forest lover.

 1. Veluwe National Park: the largest forest in the Netherlands